 Use vinegar in place of fabric softener to leave your clothes super soft.
 It also works to remove any excess residue built-up on the clothes from detergents and traditional fabric softeners – and it’s budget-friendly.
 And don’t worry, the vinegar smell doesn’t hang around – it dissipates during the wash!

 You can also make up a paste with vinegar and bicarb to help treat stains before they go into the wash.

 Tip: Run a cleaning cycle with vinegar and bicarb to keep your tub fresh and clean between washes.

 Ok, but seriously, where do all the socks go?
 We’ll never quite know the answer to that but one way to try and keep stock of them is by putting them all in a mesh bag when ready to be washed.

 That way they all stay together and you have a better chance of matching pairs at the end of each wash.

 5. Wash your sheets in hot water

 Whilst we are all for cold washes to reduce our impact on the environment as much as possible, there are some items that really should be washed in a hot cycle.
-Things such as bed linen and pillowcases and bath towels should be washed in hot water to kill germs such as dust mites, mould and other nasties that may have taken up residence in them.
+Things such as bed linen and bath towels should be washed in hot water to kill germs such as dust mites, mould and other nasties that may have taken up residence in them.